AA-Kl/aa-kl.github.io/Output.md

   - Continually improving trading tools and desk infrastructure, creating and optimizing in-house technology to increase efficiency and improve information flow
   - Working closely with legal and tax teams on technical topics such as Libor Fallback protocol and SOFR transition
 - Projects
-  - Development of IR D1 Rub pricing tool, started providing liquidity to MOEX, Bloomberg screen and bbti
+  - Developed of IR D1 Rub pricing tool, started providing liquidity to MOEX, Bloomberg screen and bbti
-  - IR Rub Options pricing engine with volatility surface calibration and modeling
+  - IR options pricing engine with volatility surface calibration and modeling
   - Launched new instruments pricing (Key Rate IRS and Caps/Floors, FX-implied swap etc)
   - Elaborated and implemented new FVA and ColVA approach for rub market instruments, exploited arbitrage between approaches on the market
   - Calypso front office system integration on every level, from pricing models  homologation and validation <!--validation market data management--> to trades state through processing and workstation tools design